awwaiid/thelackthereof/Fujitsu_Lifebook_T730.md

 == Screen Buttons and Swivel Auto Rotate ==
 Installing [http://sourceforge.net/apps/mediawiki/fjbtndrv/index.php?title=Main_Page fjbtndrv] made the buttons work.
 It also comes with a daemon named fscrotd that does the auto-rotate on swivel.
 Finding it was the hardest part -- it works great.

-EDIT (By Erich.me) There is a file you can download in the T730 Driver/Utility downloads on the Fujitsu site called AutoRotationSSD_FJ_v1.00.10.003SSD_W7-32.exe that makes the Auto-Rotate function work poerfectly.
-I am trying out some of the other T731 Drivers and Utilities and I will post more if any of them add functionality.